fherryfherry/laravel-api-token/readme.md

 # Laravel Simple API Token

-This library is to Tokenize your current API Restful.
+This library is to Tokenize your current API Restful very easy.
 It makes your API more secure.

 How this library works :
 1. It will create table `laravel_api_tokens`